LudvigAlmvaang/htmx-fullstack-project/README.md

 # htmx-fullstack-project
- In this project I will be using express.js, htmx and bootstrap to create an interesting web application.
+ In this project I will be using node.js, express.js, htmx and bootstrap to create an interesting web application

 Project was built using Node version:
 ```bash